davidknight00/stockInfinity/deliverables/deliverable_1.md

 ## 1. Introduction
 With the rise in popularity of investing in stocks, many individuals still struggle trying to make sense of the information, or find some investing sites to complicated to work with.
-[PROJECT NAME HERE] aims to fix that problem by helping investors begin looking at stocks with an unbiased point of view.
+Stock Infinity aims to fix that problem by helping investors begin looking at stocks with an unbiased point of view.
-[PROJECT NAME HERE] will bring accurate information about stocks to users and the stocks such as current trading price, the ability to view the price over differnt periods of time, show other relevent stocks that may be of interest to the user, and more.
+Stock infinity will bring accurate information about stocks to users and the stocks such as current trading price, the ability to view the price over differnt periods of time, show other relevent stocks that may be of interest to the user, and more.
 Users will also be allowed to favorite stocks and